Sale Save 50% | Power your business with QuickBooks Claim nowBuy now

 Casual workers have the option to decline a shift, but if they do so too frequently, the employer may stop offering shifts to them in the future.
 This is where some workers may experience stress due to the uncertain nature of the work.

-As an employer, you should attempt to treat casual employees fairly, understanding the delicate balance between flexibility and security.
+If you are employing a casual worker, you should attempt to treat them fairly, and understand the delicate balance between flexibility and security.

 Additional Pay